madebygarzon/paymoAPI/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

-## Node.js interface example
+## Next.js interface example

-An example interface using Node.js is provided in `app.js`.
-It exposes the following routes:
+This repository now uses the built-in API routes from Next.js.
+The following endpoints are available:

 * `/api/projects` – List all projects
 * `/api/entries` – Get time entries